uhi22/pyPLC/readme.md

 As summary, the concept with the python script together with the compiled EXI decoder works.
 Further efforts can be spent on completing the missing details of the V2G messages.

+### 2022-11-11 [*EvseMode*] Ioniq in the PreCharge loop
+The EVSE state machine, together with the EXI decoder/encoder, is able to talk to the Ioniq car until the PreCharge loop.
+The car terminates the loop after some seconds, because the intended voltage is not reached (no physical electricity connected to the charge port).
+Maybe it is possible to convince the car to close the relay, just by pretending "voltage is reached" in the PreCharge response.
+But maybe the car makes a plausibilization with the physical voltage, then further development would require a physical power supply.

+### 2022-11-15 [*PevMode*] Draft of SLAC sequencer
+In PevMode, the software runs through the SLAC sequence with a simulated Evse.
+After SLAC is finished, we send a software version request broadcast message, to find out, whether we have at least two homeplug modems in the network (one for the car and one for the charger).
+If this is fulfilled, we should use the SDP to discover the chargers IPv6 address.
+But this is not yet implemented.

 ## Biggest Challenges
 - [*ListenMode*] Find a way to enable the sniffer mode or monitor mode in the AR7420.
 Seems to be not included in the public qca/open-plc-utils.
 Without this mode, we see only the broadcast messages, not the TCP / UDP traffic between the EVSE and the PEV.